 African Grey Parrot

 African Grey parrots are famous for their amazing talking ability.
+But some greys are not very good talkers and they need a lot of training and repetition to talk well, amazon parrots actually can learn to talk faster than african grey parrots.
 These birds are able to remember and mimic hundreds of words.
 I was surprised with one African Grey Parrot we had in store that not only spoke beautifully, but also mimicked local birds from where it grew up in the Blue Mountains; such as Currawongs and Bell Birds – and did so with perfect clarity.
 Like most parrots they usually don’t start talking untill they reach at least 9 months of age.

 African Grey Parrots, like most parrots, because of their high intelligence, need things like behavioural enrichment swings to give them a form of exercise.